crotchetycrow/exceedra-FE-tech-test/README.md

 I'm disappointed I was unable to resolve the latest bug with displaying the data of my API as I worked hard getting the data to display the way I wanted to.
 Given another day or two I'm confident I'd have everything the way I want it.

-I learnt a lot during this process and I'm pleased with what I've learnt despite being so confused for half the week with mysterious bugs.
+I'd love the opportunity to run through what I've built in its current state, but I've learnt a lot during this process and I'm pleased with what I've done despite being so confused for half the week with mysterious bugs.

 ### Bugs